Laundry in Pioneer Days

 We had to walk away from all that other nonsense and just head out west (it was located towards the east) and start a new life.
 Hard work is part of the deal but that’s okay.
 We can hold our heads up now.
 It was TEOTWAWKI, the end of the world as we knew it.

-Both of us were preppers in our own way, and now it’s time to use all those things we’d been collecting.
+Both of us were preppers in our own little way, and now it’s time to use all those things we’d been collecting.
 Jeff’s old manual tools and my manual sewing machine come in handy.
-Wool blankets and candles are useful things.
+Wool blankets and candles are useful now.

 I think we have maybe more practical skills than average, and yet when we got out here and actually tried it, we did some things the dumb way or the hard way at first.

-Everybody wants to try this!
+Everybody wants to do this!
 And yet, if things hadn’t gone wrong just right in our last gig, we wouldn’t have “had no choice but” to come out here and sink or swim.

 I’ve always wanted to head for the wild woods and carve out a home, but when the time came for it to begin to be reality, I might have chickened out, if I could have.

-Some people have to play a game to simulate this experience.
+Some people have to play games like these to simulate this experience.
 We’re doing it!

 That one had on its loading screen, “All we need is love!
 And wide-open spaces of prairie.”